maozhuzhou/django-poll/README.md

+## Django Poll App
-## This is a full featured polling app including user registration/authentication/authorization, and poll/votes management.
-## Used role based authorization to allow users to vote.
+This is a full featured polling app including user registration/authentication/authorization, and poll/votes management.
+Used role based authorization to allow users to vote.
 Each owner manages his own polls and can end a poll.
-## Implemented with Django, Python, HTML5, Bootstrap, CSS, Sqlite3.
+Implemented with Django, Python, HTML5, Bootstrap, CSS, Sqlite3.